alpiepho/unit_calculator/README.md

 A Flutter PWA that shown Unit conversions like Inches vs Centimeters

 **TODO**
-- refactor brains as engine
-- refactor select page as about page
+- refactor select page as about/settings page
-- convert sample state select as unit type select
-- style unittype select
 - add more conversions
   - ft yards
   - yards ft